 What is the installation cost for SenSource to install?

 It really depends on the complexity of the job.
-Standard pricing is about $400 for a single sensor to run cable, install the sensor, and work with our team to calibrate the sensor.
+Standard pricing is about $400 for a single sensor to run cable, install, and work with our team to calibrate.

 Yes, we offer a lot of videos and documentation to guide you through the installation process.
 Even with a self-install, you’ll connect with our Support team to confirm placement and accuracy of the sensor.
 We also work with your team prior to install, to establish the site survey and decide best placement.